NoahHenrikKleinschmidt/qpcr/README.md

 ![Figure_1](https://user-images.githubusercontent.com/89252165/130232298-256e2d1e-db07-429b-97c3-38bdaebc826d.png)
 > Do these figures not look like what you want?
 No problem, they're just instant previews, you will automatically be generating csv files with your results that you can import into Graphpad Prism or whatever your favourite graphing software happens to be ;-)

+### For a detailed introduction, check out the wiki page!

 ## Now available as a web-app that facilitates quick and versatile (and high-throughput) qPCR data analysis without any coding: <a href = "https://share.streamlit.io/noahhenrikkleinschmidt/qpcr-analyser/main/main.py"> qPCR Analysis Tool </a>